John Bollons: Recognition and presence in fiction

-In the 1928 King's Birthday Honours, Bollons was appointed a Companion of the Imperial Service Order; the award was given on retirement to the administration and clerical staff of the Civil Service throughout the British Empire for long and meritorious service.
+In the 1928 King's Birthday Honours, Bollons was appointed a Companion of the Imperial Service Order; the award was given on retirement to administrative and clerical staff of the Civil Service throughout the British Empire for long and meritorious service.
 Bollons Island, in the Antipodes Islands, is named after him.

 Bollons was the subject of Captain John Niven, a fictionalised biography by Bernard Fergusson, who lived in New Zealand for a time when his father served as Governor-General.

 Personal life

 He married Lilian Rose Hunter, the daughter of a master mariner, in 1896 in Invercargill, and in 1911, the family moved to Wellington.
 They had four daughters and four sons: Thomas Tangaroa (b.
 1896), John Tutanekai (b.
 1897, Alan Awarua (b.
 1900), Liliian Hinemoa (b.
 1903), Desmond Maui (b.
 1905), Kathleen Rawhiti (b.
 1908), Patricia Maimoa (b.
 1909), and Nancy Awatea (b.
 1914).
 Bollons died in Wellington after developing pneumonia following hernia surgery on 18 September 1929.
 He is buried at Bluff, and a memorial was erected in All Saints' Church, Kilbirnie, which was unveiled by Governor General Sir Charles Fergusson.